Welcome Letter from our Director

 ANU '99

 There are more than 60 different student organizations affiliated with the A3C.
 These organizations represent our very diverse community and include the Hmong Student Union, Stanford Cambodian Student Association, Tibetan Student Union, Muslim Student Union, Pilipino American Student Union, Stanford South Asian Society and Stanford Vietnamese Student Association.
-Whether your interests are theater, activism, dance, cultural programming, community service, martial arts, or Greek life, there is an organization for you.
+Whether your interests are theater, activism, dance, cultural programming, community service, martial arts, or fraternity/sorority life, there is an organization for you.

 We know that maintaining mental health and wellness is very important.
 A3C offers the iLive program for undergraduates.
 Professional counselors lead discussions on how to manage financial, family, identity, and social stressors.
 CAPS (Counseling and Psychological Services) at A3C provides individual, private counseling sessions with an Asian American psychologist in the safety of our center.

-Please contact us if you have any questions:
+Please contact us if you have any questions.
+Also check out our Facebook page and Instagram Account.

 We hope that you will choose Stanford and join our community.
-May you and your families stay safe and well.

-Jerald, Latana, and Gillyn
+Linda, Jerald, Latana, and Sunny